-The foundation of all Lao meals, most Laos prefer sticky rice to regular steamed white rice.
+The foundation of all Vientiane food, most Laos prefer sticky rice to regular steamed white rice.
 Sticky rice is served in a small woven basket.
 The best way to eat is to roll the sticky rice by hand into small balls, dipped into food and sauces like jeow, a dry, non-oily chili paste with a bit of buffalo skin mixed in, and eat with the fingers.

 Variations include sticky brown rice and Khao Lam, glutinous rice cooked inside a tube of bamboo, infusing it with an earthy, woody flavor.